Browse Wellness

 Common Mistakes Made by Beginner Yogis

-We all know that yoga is a great way to improve our overall wellbeing, but as beginners, it’s easy to make mistakes.
+We all know that yoga is a great way to improve our overall well-being, but as beginners, it’s easy to make mistakes.
 Here are some common ones to avoid!

-1. Not Doing Your Research.
+Not Doing Your Research.

+Before jumping into your first yoga class, it’s important to research and find the right class for you.
 There are many different types of yoga with varying levels of difficulty, so it’s important to choose one that suits your abilities and interests.

 Trying a challenging class when you’re not ready can be frustrating and overwhelming, so take the time to find the perfect fit before heading to the mat.

-2. Wearing the Wrong Clothing.
+Wearing the Wrong Clothing.

-Avoid anything too loose or baggy as this can get in the way, and steer clear of clothes made from thick materials like denim – they’ll only make you hot and sweaty (trust us).
+Avoid anything too loose or baggy, as this can get in the way, and steer clear of clothes made from thick materials like denim – they’ll only make you hot and sweaty (trust us).

-3. Skipping the Warm-Up.
+Skipping the Warm-Up.

 So before jumping into things headfirst (literally), take some time to warm up with some basic stretches.

-But since Yoga involves twisting, bending and inverting the body in various ways it’s especially important to not have food sitting in your stomach during class.
+Eating a big meal before exercise isn’t generally advised, regardless of your workout type.
+But since Yoga involves twisting, bending, and inverting the body in various ways, it’s especially important not to have food sitting in your stomach during class.

 Try eating at least 2-3 hours beforehand or sticking with lighter options like fruit smoothies or yogurt if you need something closer to the start of class.

-5. Holding Your Breath While Exercise
+Holding Your Breath While You Exercise

-It may sound counterintuitive but proper breathing is actually quite important when working out– including during yoga flows.
+It may sound counterintuitive, but proper breathing is actually quite important when working out– including during yoga flows.

 Having trouble remembering to breathe?

-Just focus taking deep inhales whenever you transition into a new pose and exhaling completely as you exit it.
-If deep breathing sounds difficult at first don’t worry!
+Just focus on taking deep inhales whenever you transition into a new pose and exhaling completely as you exit it.
+If deep breathing sounds difficult at first, don’t worry.
+With time (and practice), it will become second nature.

 Essential Yoga Gear for Beginners